Archive for the 'announcements' Category

 …I was considering calling it Spicy, Icy, and Nicy, but that seemed a little corny.
 And I tend to drink Masala tea hot anyway.

-As I think about Tetley Tea’s Masala tea, I guess it’s safe to call it a chai blend.
+As I think about Tetley Tea’s Masala tea, check out my review here and I guess it’s safe to call it a chai blend.
 Most of the time when you hear masala, you think chai, but masala tea is like no other chai tea experience I’ve ever had.
 The chais that I have had (and granted, there have not been a huge number) have all been relatively sweet with the spices (cinnamon, cardamom, ginger) remaining in the background.

 Tetley’s Masala tea is totally different.
 It might be because I drink it straight (no milk) and with only a touch of sugar, but the spices in the tea stand out in a way that is striking, without being over powering.
 In fact, my first impression of drinking Masala tea was that I was drinking curry.
 Ok, that sounds totally awful…and I get that, but the analogy seemed to fit: lots of powerful flavors all playing well together, each still distinct.